sbcshop/UPS-Hat-RPi/README.md

 ## Steps To Use UPS HAT (Follow These Steps) (**Important**)

-You need to follow this process when you use UPS HAT. if you use this process, your OLED problem is also resolved (static noise pattern)
+You need to follow this process when you use UPS HAT.
+If you use this process, your OLED problem is also resolved (the static noise pattern).

   * Fix UPS HAT at the top of the Raspberry Pi